 MCP Integration

-Let your AI assistant read findings, fix code, and verify fixes, without leaving your editor.
+Let your AI assistant read issues, fix code, and verify fixes, without leaving your editor.

 What Is MCP?